Generated at: 2026-06-15 04:54:43

 • Email Address, Department, Job Title, etc.

-If item names differ between databases, it is important to unify them under the same attribute.
-For example, consolidate terms like "Client Name," "Enterprise Name," and "Company Name" into a single attribute.
+If field names differ between databases, it is important to unify them under the same attributes.
+For example, "Client Name," "Corporate Name," and "Company Name" should all be integrated into a single attribute.

 3. Perform Data Cleansing